-This documentation must be submitted to the Student Accounts Office, Box 6922, Radford, VA 24142.
+This documentation must be submitted to the Office of the Bursar, Box 6922, Radford, VA 24142.
 Documentation may also be submitted by fax to (540) 831-5501 or as an email attachment to email@example.com.
-The Student Accounts Office will then notify the Registrar's Office.
+The Office of the Bursar will then notify the Registrar's Office.

-Payment of tuition and fees will be deferred to 45 days after payment deadline.
+Payment of in-state tuition and fees will be deferred to 45 days after payment deadline.
+This does not include any fees associated with out-of-state cost or room and board.
 The deferment may be extended another 30 days upon written request or email sent to the contact information above with an update on the status of the application.

 APPLICATION PROCEDURES FOR POST 9/11 GI BILL (CHAPTER 33) BENEFITS

 Application Procedures for Post 9/11 Chapter 33 GI Bill:

 - Individuals may apply for benefits under the Post-9/11(CH33) GI Bill online through the GI Bill website using Form 22-1990.